quic/aimet-model-zoo/zoo_tensorflow/Docs/EfficientNetLite.md

 - ImageNet can be downloaded from here:
   - https://image-net.org/download
 - 2012 ImageNet validation dataset is used for this evaluation script.
 The data should be organized in the following way
+- Imagenet validation label file ILSVRC2012_validation_ground_truth.txt is required for evaluation.
+This file should only contain labels of images.
 ```bash
 <imagenet validation dataset path>/
 ├── ILSVRC2012_val_00000001.JPEG